fbpx

 A Golden Retriever dog panting while walking outside.

-Panting is a normal dog behavior, most often associated with helping a dog regulate body temperature.
-However, what if you notice your dog panting and pacing non-stop around the house or yard, unable to settle down?
-Is this also normal behavior, or is something wrong with your dog?
+Panting is a completely normal behavior in dogs, most often associated with helping a dog regulate their body temperature.
+But what if your dog is panting and pacing relentlessly around the house or yard, unable to settle down?
+Is this also normal behavior, or could something be seriously wrong?

-Observing your dog closely for any additional symptoms and noting when and how often the panting and pacing occur will help your veterinarian more accurately diagnose what’s wrong with your dog.
-Your veterinarian may recommend lab work or X-rays to rule out medical causes.
-Once any medical causes are ruled out, your veterinarian may then discuss possible behavioral causes and how to treat them.
-The following are 15 reasons why your dog may be panting and pacing.
+Observing your dog closely for any additional symptoms and noting when and how often the panting and pacing occur will help your veterinarian more accurately diagnose what’s wrong.
+Your vet may recommend lab work or X-rays to first rule out physical health problems.
+Your veterinarian may then discuss possible behavioral causes and how to treat them.
+To help you stay ahead of the game, we’ve outlined 15 possible reasons why your dog may be panting and pacing—and why you should never ignore these signs.

 1. Pain